danieldriver/danieldriver.github.io/_pages/courses.md

 ### University of St Andrews, 2005--2008

-- The History and Religion of Ancient Israel (PG Tutor)
+- The History and Religion of Ancient Israel (Postgraduate Tutor)
-- Scripture and Theology Seminar (PG Coordinator)
+- Scripture and Theology Seminar (Postgraduate Coordinator)

 ### CPLS College Preparatory School, 2002--2004